orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vdc.md

 page_title: "cloudavenue_vdc Resource - cloudavenue"
 subcategory: "vDC (Virtual Datacenter)"
 description: |-
-  Provides a Cloud Avenue Organization vDC resource.
-This can be used to create, update and delete an Organization VDC.
+  Provides a Cloud Avenue vDC (Virtual Data Center) resource.
+This can be used to create, update and delete vDC.
-  -> Note: For more information about Organization vDC, please refer to the Cloud Avenue documentation https://wiki.cloudavenue.orange-business.com/w/index.php/Datacenter_virtuel.
 ---

 # cloudavenue_vdc (Resource)

-Provides a Cloud Avenue Organization vDC resource.
-This can be used to create, update and delete an Organization VDC.
+Provides a Cloud Avenue vDC (Virtual Data Center) resource.
+This can be used to create, update and delete vDC.

- -> Note: For more information about Organization vDC, please refer to the [Cloud Avenue documentation](https://wiki.cloudavenue.orange-business.com/w/index.php/Datacenter_virtuel).
+ -> Note: For more information about Cloud Avenue vDC, please refer to the [Cloud Avenue documentation](https://wiki.cloudavenue.orange-business.com/wiki/Datacenter_virtuel).

 ## Example Usage